benjaminion/upgrading-ethereum-book/src/book.md

 `MIN_GENESIS_ACTIVE_VALIDATOR_COUNT` used to be much higher (65,536 = 2 million Ether staked), but was reduced when `MIN_GENESIS_TIME`, below, was added.

-In the actual event of beacon chain genesis, there were 21,063 particpating validators, comfortably exceeding the minimum necessary count.
+In the actual event of beacon chain genesis, there were 21,063 participating validators, comfortably exceeding the minimum necessary count.

 ##### `MIN_GENESIS_TIME`